How to Cook a Turkey: Your Step-by-Step Guide

 - Toothpicks: Your basic toothpick will help keep the turkey’s skin from shrinking and exposing the meat.

-Here are some more turkey tools you might find handy this Thanksgiving.
+Here are more turkey tools you might find handy this Thanksgiving.

 Remove the turkey from the fridge and let it sit at room temperature for about 30 minutes.
-The turkey will cook more evenly by warming up a bit.
+The turkey will cook more evenly by letting it warm up a bit before popping it in the oven.

 Taste of Home

 Test Kitchen Tip: If you don’t have a standard roasting pan, feel free to use a broiler pan.
-The cooking turkey will be exposed to the heat just as well as a proper roasting pan.
+The cooking turkey will be exposed to the heat just as well as it would in a proper roasting pan.

 taste of home